Transfer of learning refers to the “ability of a trainee to apply the behavior, knowledge, and skills acquired in one learning situation to another.”1

-3) Surrounding Factors
+3) External Factors

-Support from Higher-Ups: Transfer can be facilitated and hindered by the involvement of a manager or other supervisor.
+Support from Higher-Ups: Transfer can also be facilitated and hindered by the involvement of a manager or other supervisor.
 If the supervisor takes the course seriously and lends support, then students are more likely to retain and transfer the knowledge.
 When a manager encourages participation in training and use of new skills on the job, this is when the transfer is most successful.
 Obviously, if the manager is discouraging or completely uninvolved, this could have the opposite effect.

 A Plan of Action: Having an outline of steps that learners and manager must take also helps transfer and helps maintain focus.
 This plan includes: goals along with strategies for reaching those goals and required equipment and resources.
 Required resources would be that every-important support from coworkers and superiors, what is expected at the end of the training and dates of progress and completion.

 Positive Support from Peers: Adequate support from peers, including feedback from the group, is important to reinforce the importance of the training and encouraging transfer.
-As a designer, you can help this factor by incorporating options for group interaction and feedback within your courses.
+As an instructinoal designer, you can help this factor by incorporating options for group interaction and feedback within your courses.
 This factor can and should also include success stories from peers who have already used the training.